Blog

 The builders are creating OpenBullet configurations for specific target sites – in fact, if you google OpenBullet and your business name, you may find that there are OpenBullet configs available to target you.

-Why is OpenBullet so successful at defeating first-generation Bot Detection?
+Why is OpenBullet So Successful at Defeating First-Generation Bot Detection?

 OpenBullet is successful because there is money to be made and it’s relatively easy to bypass existing protection mechanisms.
 First-gen Bot detection tools address the automated attack problem by collecting signals from the client by injecting JavaScript code into each of your web applications.
 The JavaScript is posted in the web page and is easily analyzed by attackers to figure out how to bypass mitigation efforts.
 Alternatively, attackers will target the APIs supporting the mobile or web app directly, which typically interact using XML/JSON and do not support JavaScript or an SDK.